List of Neapolitan monarchs: Union with France (1501–1504)

 Upon his death in 1480, René of Anjou transferred his claim to his nephew, Charles IV, Duke of Anjou.
 Charles died in 1481 and willed his claim to Louis XI of France.
-His son Charles VIII attempted to take Naples by force, but failed and died childless in 1498.
+Louis' son Charles VIII attempted to take Naples by force, but failed and died childless in 1498.

 Charles VIII was succeeded by his 2nd cousin once removed Louis XII.
 Louis had no claim to the Neapolitan throne, but as successor to Charles VIII in France he nevertheless wanted to succeed him in Naples as well.

 Naples was conquered in 1501 and became part of a personal union with the Kingdom of France.
 The local government was ruled by a French viceroy.